-Record the details of your machine below
+Record below the details of your machine

-This handbook provides the information for the operation, adjustment, and maintenance of your STANDEN POWAVATOR 400.
+This handbook provides the information for the operation, adjustment and maintenance of your Standen POWAVATOR 400.
 To enable you to achieve the best results from the machine, the manufacturer recommends that you read the handbook thoroughly prior to using the machine for the first time.

+riccord below the details of your machine.

-Dealers name;
+Dealers name

-Address;
+Address

-Telephone number;
+Telephone number

-Machine serial number;
+Machine serial number

-Date Purchase;
+Date purchased

-Date started work:
+Date started work

 This symbol indicates important safety messages within this handbook.
-When you see this symbol, be alert to the possibility of injury to yourself or others and / or damage to the machine, and carefully read the message that follows
+When you see this symbol, be alert to the possibility of injury to yourself or others and/or damage to the machine and carefully read the message that follows.

-Throughout this handbook the terms 'front', 'rear', 'left-hand' (LH), and 'right-hand' (RH) are derived from the tractor driver's position facing forwards in the normal direction of travel.
+Throughout this handbook the terms 'front', 'rear', 'left-hand' (LH) and 'right-hand' (RH) are derived from the tractor driver's position facing forward in the normal direction of travel.

-Adjustments to the machine may have to be made singly or in combination according to ground conditions.
+Adjustments to the machine may have to be made singly or in combination according soil conditions.
 Always allow the machine to settle to a new setting before making further adjustments.